 “Thank you for showing my nieces the magic of music!” ~ Denise R.

-The Civic Orchestra of Tucson introduced the Musical Instrument Petting Zoo to our community in 1995, based on a similar program in the Midwest.
+The Civic Orchestra of Tucson introduced the Musical Instrument Petting Zoo to our community in 1995.
 The Petting Zoo gives people of all ages a chance to have an up-close look at various orchestral instruments and actually touch and play these instruments under the guidance of orchestra members.
 Parents have repeatedly expressed delight after seeing their children try out instruments in our petting zoo, and many have inquired into music lessons.

 Petting Zoo Goals

 - To provide children (and adults) the opportunity to explore the various families of musical instruments

 - To provide hands-on opportunities to touch, feel, and play string, wind, brass, and percussion instruments